pvk95/CIL/README.md

 ## Running the code

+### FCN8
+- Make sure the training and test data are within the folder called FCN8.
+- Test data should be in fcn8/data/test_images
+- Training data should be in fcn8/data/training/
+- run train.py to train the model

+### Baseline CNN
+- Make sure the training and test data are within the folder called baseline_cnn.
+- Test data should be in baseline_cnn/data/test_images
+- Training data should be in fcn8/data/training/
+- run train.py to train the model

 ### Training & Prediction

 To run training and prediction one has to run the following command:  `./scripts/run_model.sh`